Stephen Hasner | Personal Injury | December 6, 2019

 Clean and trim your fingernails and keep all nail polish to neutral colors.
 If you use cologne or perfume, keep these fragrances to a minimum or avoid wearing them at all.

 You should clean and iron your clothes and make sure that they are free from odors such as tobacco, marijuana, and alcohol.
 Use deodorant, and consider bringing a handkerchief if you know you are likely to sweat.
-Again, if you have any questions regarding clothing or grooming, speak with your attorney.
+Again, if you have any questions regarding clothing or grooming, speak with your Atlanta personal injury attorney.